kubespray/kpm/docs/package-discovery.md

 By default, a package name is composed of 2 parts: `namespace/name`.

 When this format is used to reference a package, the package must be stored and available in the 'default' registry.

-This can quickly become an issue as different registries will appear and packages maybe move from one to an another or a dependency list may refer to packages that exist in differents registries only.
+This can quickly become an issue as different registries will appear and packages may move from one to an another or a dependency list refer to packages that exist in differents registries only.
 Another point: with the default format there is no source mirror.

 To solve this, as suggested in [issue#28](https://github.com/kubespray/kpm/issues/28) KPM has a discovery process to retrieve the sources of a package.